 A new report from digital marketing agency Inside Online explores the top 25 websites in the bed and mattress market, examining aspects such as seasonal trends, keyword competitiveness and visibility versus authority.
 In this article, MD Andy Cooper outlines some of the top performers, and looks at where there may be room for improvement …

-Our new report reveals interesting trends in the beds and mattress market, the approaches of the sector’s top performers, and the implications for the industry as a whole.
+A new report from Sleepify.co reveals interesting trends in the beds and mattress market, the approaches of the sector’s top performers, and the implications for the industry as a whole.

 We can see that 2014 showed an increase in search volume compared to 2013, especially for the term Puffy mattress which experienced a 5 fold increase!
 Bed and mattress retail is a growing sector, reflected by a steady year-on-year incline in search volume for bed- and mattress-related search terms from 2013/2014, and a current rise in 2015 – presumably due to the growing number of online and bricks-and-mortar retailers, as well as improvements in the housing market.
 Indeed, the industry as a whole is subject to volatile growth post-recession.

 The increase in social media influence, content marketing campaigns and brand ambassadors, as well as fierce competition within the industry, means it is more important than ever for companies to cement their positions within the search engines.

 Based on approximate search volumes taken from Google, desktop searches accounted for 52% of searches, and mobile for the remaining 48%.

 “The website with the largest growth waswww.bedshed.co.uk, which saw an increase of 847% in organic searches”

 Retailer DFS enjoyed more brand searches per month than any other by far, outperforming its runner-up, Bensons for Beds, more than fivefold.
 In fact,www.bensonsforbeds.co.uk was the hardest-hit site in 2014-2015, seeing a decrease of 65% in organic searches.